 The CDC recommends that those eligible people with a history of severe allergic reactions not related to vaccines or injectable medications get vaccinated.
 This includes people with allergies to food, pets, venom, environmental factors, or latex, a history of allergies to oral medications or a family history of severe allergic reactions.
 Patients who have experienced allergic reactions to vaccines or injectable therapies (severe or non-severe) should first consult with their healthcare provider before getting the vaccine.

 Not at this time.
-Pediatric patients were not included in the vaccine studies for the Pfizer and Moderna vaccines.
-The Pfizer vaccine is approved for people 16 years of age and older and the Moderna vaccine is approved for people 18 years of age and older.
+Pediatric patients were not included in the vaccine studies for the Pfizer, Moderna, or Janssen vaccines.
+The Pfizer vaccine is approved for people 16 years of age and older.
+The Moderna and Janssen vaccines are approved for people 18 years of age and older.

 Eligible individuals may be vaccinated at designated facilities by making an appointment.
 Please refer to your state or county/parish health department for information on vaccination locations and reservations.
 Due to increased call volume, we recommend visiting your local county’s/parish’s health department website page.